cloudmesh-community/fa18-523-60/paper/paper.md

 There are two ways to copy a database between servers.
-If a server is not password-prodected, one would not need to pass in the credentials nor to authenticate to the admin database [@www-pymongo-documentation].
+If a server is not password-prodected, one would not need to pass in the credentials nor to authenticate to the admin database [@www-pymongo-documentation-copydb].
 In that case, to copy a database one would use the following command:

 ```
   client.admin.command('copydb',